-3D Laser Scanning and As-built Documentation
+3D Laser Scanning and As-Built 3D Documentation Scanner

-1. Architecture, Engineering and Construction (AEC) Applications
+1. Architecture, Engineering, and Construction (AEC)

-By supplying as-built information directly into shared files, architects, engineers and site technicians can collaborate to make smarter real-time design decisions.
-The result is improved flows, cost and time reductions, and enhanced safety for on-site construction personnel and the people and visitors who occupy the building.
+It results in improved flows, cost and time reductions, and enhanced safety for on-site construction personnel and the people and visitors who occupy the building.

 2. Historic Preservation

 Building components that have been lost can be reconstructed using detailed 3D data references.
-3D models allow for restoration design and help monitor movement and weathering patterns.
+As-built 3d models allow for restoration design and help monitor movement and weathering patterns.

 3. Construction Quality Control